 The two draft concept plan options will be issued to the key stakeholders and project team for feedback and from there a preferred option will be determined, finalised and included in the Final Master Plan along with a 3D perspective.
 The draft concept plan options are included over the following pages.

-Clem Kentish Reserve will become a flexible and multi-use sport and recreation hub that provides a range of modern shared and accessible facilities for existing and future user groups and the broader community.
+Clem Kentish Reserve will become a flexible and multiuse sport, recreation and events hub that provides a range of modern shared and accessible amenities for existing and future user groups and the broader community.